jlcarr/MusicFromScratch/README.md

 - Going up 1 octave is a doubling in frequency: the whole scale is logarithmic
 - There are 12 notes per octave (including semitones)
 - Therefore any other note's frequency in Hz can be calculated: `440*2**((X-A)/12)`
+- This equal spacing is known as "Twelve-tone equal temperament".
+Other ways to divide the scale exist.

 ### Synth Building Blocks
 #### Oscillators